ankallio/random-file-util/README.md

 # random-file-util

-Desktop and command line app for randomly opening files
+Desktop and command line app for randomly opening files.
+It is intended for opening random media files.
+The files are opened with default associated applications, as if you opened them from any file explorer.

 ## Desktop mode